Sign in with Microsoft

 Give your PC a Fresh Start - Microsoft Support

-Advanced startup options (including safe mode) - Microsoft Support
+Windows startup settings - Microsoft Support

-Windows Startup Settings (including safe mode) - Microsoft Support
+Reinstall Windows - Microsoft Support

 Recovery options in Windows - Microsoft Support